Ouphix/synchro-psychotherapies/INCANT/Reports/steps.md

 **Is there synchrony signals computed by [SyncPy module](https://github.com/syncpy) between himself, his parents and the therapist ? ** Could this synchrony signal predict outcomes of the psychotherapy ?
 See the full [pre-registration](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Reports/projet%20presoutenance.pdf).

 We used this data from a large european psychotherapy study.
-This [INCANT](http://www.incant.eu/) study. study aimed to evaluate the efficacy of the [Multi Dimensioinal Family Therapy](http://www.mdft.org/) (MDFT) for cannabis use disorders in adolescents.
+This [INCANT](http://www.incant.eu/) study. study aimed to evaluate the efficacy of the [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) for cannabis use disorders in adolescents.

-The main outcome was be cannabis consumption evaluated with the [TFLB questionnaire](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/Questionnaries/TimeLineFollowBack_2014Mar24%281%29.pdf).
+The main outcome was be cannabis consumption evaluated with the Timeline Follow-Back (TFLB) [questionnaire](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/Questionnaries/TimeLineFollowBack_2014Mar24%281%29.pdf).

 ## Data structure
 Data consist of videos and psychometric data.
 ### Videos
 * A 252.44GB database of 277 Videos, with a rate of 25 frames by second.
 * They are encoded in [VOB](https://en.wikipedia.org/wiki/VOB) format
-* There are only accessible to registered persons on [ISIR NAS](https://imi2s.isir.upmc.fr/databases/).
+* There are only accessible on ISIR local network and to registered persons on [ISIR NAS](https://imi2s.isir.upmc.fr/databases/).

 ### Psychometric data
 * It consist of 3 excel files with :